OpenFogStack/GeoFaaS/GeoFaaS/src/main/resources/DisGB-Config/DistanceScenario-LAN/README.md

 # Scenario One: Distance/Latency

-Shows that the geo-distribution is transparent to moving clients by showing the latency footprint of handovers and client's distance to cloud/edge
+Shows that the geo-distribution is transparent to moving clients by showing the latency footprint of handovers and client's distance to cloud/edge.

 ## Setup
+- 2 edge brokers, with a 5ms latency in between (each trip)
+- cloud broker in Dublin (30ms ping, ec2 4vCpu, 8gb RAM). set the location to Trinity college of Dublin
+- no artificial latency between client and Edges
+- the client moves from pankow to west of potsdam. hand overs visible by dots
 ### traffic control
 we used linux's traffic control `tc` to add 5ms network latency (10ms round trip) for inter-Edge Server connection
 - run the `latency_setup.sh <net-interface> <other-broker-ip> <additional latency in ms>`